 This is generally the best strategy if you’re a new streamer and looking to build your initial core audience.
 The process changes slightly, and you can target when your audience is specifically active when you’ve built one up!

-How to Pick the Best Time to Stream on Twitch
+4 Tips to Picking the Best Time to Stream

 Instead of doing a single 6-hour stream, they’ll split it into two 3 hour streams during the day.
 This is an excellent strategy if you’d like to stream to two different audiences, targeting both a US and UK audience.